beyersmann-lab/beyersmannlab/content/publication/the-role-of-semantic-interpretability-and-syntactic-legality-in-complex-nonword-recognition/index.md

   - Reading
   - M.
   - Beyersmann.
 E.
+publication: '"Journal of Experimental Psychology: Language, Memory & Cognition".
+Accepted on 19/05/2025.'
 abstract: "This study explored the role of semantic interpretability and syntactic legality on complex nonword recognition.
 A rating experiment tested the correlation between these two linguistic factors by asking participants to